kotlitecture/template-multiplatform-compose/docs/Dataflow/Facade Analytics API/usage.md

 The API can be accessed through:
 - `shared.data.source.analytics.AnalyticsSource` - facade interface at the core module level.
-- `app.data.source.analytics.AppAnalyticsSource` - decorator class at the app level.
+- `app.common.data.source.analytics.AppAnalyticsSource` - decorator class at the app level.

 The difference is that the class serves as a **decorator** and can provide extra methods without impacting facade implementations.